marta-gaviraghi/diffusion_FA/README.md

 # diffusion_FA
 Our deep learning network allows to map Fractional Anisotropy form a set of only 10 Diffusion Weighed volumes.
-See paper *DOI bla bla* for more details.

 Give your 10 diffusion weighed images and obtein the FA!!